qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 There are several alignment functionalities available within the |mActionAlignLeft|
 :sup:`Align selected items` pull-down menu (see table_composer_1_).
-To use an alignment functionality, you first select some elements and then click on the matching alignment icon.
-All selected elements will then be aligned within to their common bounding box.
+To use an alignment functionality, you first select some items and then click on the matching alignment icon.
+All selected items will then be aligned within to their common bounding box.
 When moving items on the Composer canvas, alignment helper lines appear when borders, centers or corners are aligned.